Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 ## Exercise time!

-As an exercise:
+Skills seldom grow by pure reading.
+So, let's exercise these mind-muscles a bit!

+1. pick a novel, or a movie, or a manga, anime, etc. – for this exercise, it's easier if it's a page-turner/suspenseful story;
+1. at the first cliff-hanger, or major interrogation, close the book for a moment;
-1. pick one of the questions associated to any of the cards;
+1. formulate the Question asked by the story;
-2. draw a card of the Space·Time Deck;
+1. draw a card of the Space·Time Deck;
-3. interpret the question using that card and ses how you can get different results;
+1. interpret the Question using that card;
+1. using the same card, but taken in the other sense, try to come up with a different answer to the same Question;
-4. repeat 2-3 times, to grow comfortable with the process.
+1. continue reading/watching the story, repeat 2-3 times, to grow comfortable with the process.